It’s very important to know what foods are best for your African Pygmy pet hedgehog, and which ones can cause harm.

 Hedgehogs can eat most types of meat.
 Here are a few guidelines of what to avoid:

 – Never feed a hedgehog raw meat, no matter if it is even chicken.

 – Meat should be cooked without seasoning, using any method other than frying.

-– Do not feed your hedgehog processed or canned meat
+– Do not feed your hedgehog processed or canned meat.

-– Crickets, silkworms or mealworms are the best types of insects for pet hedgehogs
+– Crickets, silkworms or mealworms are the best types of insects for pet hedgehogs.

 – Ensure that the insects are farm-raised.
 You can find these types of insects at pet stores.

-According to the breeders at Hedgehog Headquarters, Gerber Stage 2 baby foods, especially Meat in Gravy flavor, is a favorite of many hedgehogs.
 They warn against feeding your pet hedgehog any baby food labeled above Stage 2, because of the added sugar content and other ingredients.